quanvuong/deep_learning_tips_and_tricks/README.md

 `alias q='echo ; squeue --user=qhv200 --format="%.16i %.9P %.110j %.8M %.10T %R"; echo;'`

-You can then view your submitted jobs, their status and most relevant info.
+You can then view your submitted jobs, their status and most relevant info by issuing `q` in the terminal.
 [Example](https://i.imgur.com/MKgDK0M.png).